Skip to content

 #Frequently Asked Questions

-#Is 123Anime legal?
+Is 123Anime legal?

-#What’s the best free legal anime streaming site?
+What’s the best free legal anime streaming site?

-#Can I watch anime offline?
+Can I watch anime offline?

-#Which platform has the most anime?
+Which platform has the most anime?

-Crunchyroll has the largest anime library with 1,300+ series and 50,000+ episodes.
-Netflix has 500+ titles, while HIDIVE focuses on 200+ exclusive titles.
+Crunchyroll dominates with 1,300+ series and over 50,000 episodes.
+Netflix has about 500 titles, and HIDIVE focuses on roughly 200 exclusive titles you won’t find elsewhere.

-#Are dubs available on these platforms?
+Are dubs available on these platforms?

-#Do I need a VPN to watch anime legally?
+Do I need a VPN to watch anime legally?

-#How much does legal anime streaming cost?
+How much does legal anime streaming cost?

-Free options include Tubi, RetroCrush, and Crunchyroll’s free tier.
-Paid options range from $4.99/month (HIDIVE) to $14.99/month (Amazon Prime Video).
-Crunchyroll premium costs $7.99/month.
+Tubi, RetroCrush, and Crunchyroll’s free tier cost nothing.
+Paid options range from $4.99/month (HIDIVE) to $14.99/month (Amazon Prime Video, which bundles shipping and other benefits).
+Crunchyroll premium at $7.99/month is the best value for dedicated anime fans who want ad-free viewing and same-day simulcasts.